FitzwilliamMuseum/fitz-main-website/README.md

 In production, we use REDIS.
 Locally use File based caching unless you want to install REDIS.

+# Deployment
+For deployment information please view the Fitzwilliam Docs in the section

+how-to-guides/deploying-code/from-github/

 # installation

 1. Install php 8.1 into your environment